WANdisco/wandisco-documentation/docs/style-guide.md

 * Clear - must be easily understood by users.
 * Concise - use as few words as possible.
 * Correct - technically and grammatically correct .
-* Current - this is difficult!
-The docs team don’t have time to test all the documentation for updates and rely on timely information from other teams.
+* Current - the docs team rely on timely information from other teams to keep the docs up to date.
 * Complete - info must be complete and if relevant give references to more information.
 * Consistent - use consistent language and format.

 Therefore, general guidelines for use of language are:

-* Keep it short and simple - se short words, short sentences, short paragraphs, etc. Write in the simplest form to avoid confusing users.
+* Keep it short and simple - use short words, short sentences, short paragraphs, etc. Write in the simplest form to avoid confusing users.
 * Use [active voice](https://www.grammarly.com/blog/active-vs-passive-voice/) - make the content user-centric.
 Address the user directly.
 Write as if the user has asked you how to do something.
 * Use present tense - unless an action will happen in the future.
 * Use terms and phrases consistently - technical writing is the opposite of creative writing in that you should repeat words rather than try to think of different words that mean the same thing.